Persuasive Essays: Introduction, Structure, & Topic Examples

 9 Good Topics for Persuasive Essays

-2. Is it better to spend the summer holiday as a paid worker at a local company or as an unpaid worker in one of the biggest companies in the country?
+2. Is it better to spend the summer holiday as a paid worker at a local company or as an unpaid worker at one of the biggest companies in the country?

 3. Should colleges and universities take into consideration the race of students when admitting them to reduce victims of racism in those institutions?